checksum tricks and tips

 Creating checksums "quietly"..

-If you want to script or schedule your hashing tasks, you will probably want checksum to run without the funky progress tip, dialogs and so forth.
+If you want to script or schedule your hashing tasks, you will probably want checksum to run without any dialogs, notifications and so forth.
 If so, add the Quiet switch..

 q options is used alone, if checksum encounters existing hash files, it continues as if you had clicked "No to All", in the dialog, so no existing files are altered in any way.
 This is the safest default.